cloudartisan/esi/README.md

 Nodes have IDs (eg, Su4FER3NTNqwB0W5ywjDRw), but they write log messages using odd names (eg, [Whitman, Debra]).
-What they do not have is hostnames!
+What they do not have is hostnames and PIDs!

-NB: there's a good reason for that, you can have more than one node per server, but it does make investigating stuff very hard.
-It would be ideal if nodes were identified by a combination of hostname and PID...

 In the meantime, this makes it a bit easier to get a quick summary of nodes: